roqeyl/DataAnalysisJourney/README.md

 2. **Membership Operator**
 in (returns true if a sequence with the specified value is present in the object) not in (returns true if a sequence with the specified value is not present in the object)

+### 6. 15/09/2025
+On this day I continue to learn from the Alex Freeberg (Alex the Analyst) on YouTube on the **Python** tutorials using Jupyter Notebook.
+First I learned on the **IF,ELSE Statement**, which the concept is similar to other programming languages that I've learned before such as Java and C++.
+Next, I learned on the **FOR & WHILE Loops** which is a loop that will iterate until a condition is met.
+Moreover, I learned on how to create **Functions** in Python which is a very important part to learn in Python as it can be reusable to avoid writing the same block of code over and over again.
+Furthermore, I learned on how to **Conver Data Types** in Python which is quite easy for me to change data types between **strings, intergers, long strings, lists, sets, tuple and dictionary**.
+Last but not least, I built a simple BMI Calculator with Python using all that's I've learned so far throughout the bootcamp, I mean the BMI calculator is just the most basic thing I can build using Python giving that I'm a beginner, but I'm looking forward to the next lesson on Python and how can it be used for Data Analysis.